top of page

 DAORE

-1983 Aria Pro II PE-R100.
-Purchased on March 24, 2010.
-I happened to come across this guitar while browsing Rakuten Marketplace.
+I purchased this 1983 Aria Pro II PE-R100 on March 24, 2010, after stumbling across it by chance while browsing Rakuten Marketplace.

-One point of curiosity is why such a high-grade guitar was given a solid color finish.
-The craftsmen must have known that such a finish would obscure the beautiful wood grain and suppress the natural vibrations of the wood.
-Was there an unwelcome demand from management?
+One thing that has always puzzled me is why such a high-grade instrument was finished in a solid color.
+The craftsmen must have known that this would hide the beauty of the wood grain and perhaps even dampen the natural resonance of the wood.
+Could this decision have come from some misguided directive from management?

 D4S_5626